AndrewW-NFC/NFC-tools/README.md

 For simplicity, the examples below use a folder on the Desktop.

-## Install from source

-These steps are for someone who cloned or downloaded this repository and wants to run NFC Tools locally.

-If words like “clone,” “repository,” or “virtual environment” are unfamiliar, that is normal.
-They are software setup terms, not birding terms.
-The important point is that this is the current installation method until NFC Tools has a one-click installer.

 ### 1. Open a terminal

 On macOS, open **Terminal**.